 Heart disease is the leading cause of death for both men and women in the United States.
 While it is most common in people age 60 and older, heart disease can begin to develop at a much younger age.
-According to the American Heart Association, cardiovascular disease affects more than 35 percent of people age 39 and older, and more than 10 percent of those age 20–39.
+According to the American Heart Association, cardiovascular disease affects more than 35% of people age 39 and older, and more than 10% of those age 20–39.

 No matter what your age, you can take steps to keep your heart as healthy as possible.
 By understanding your risk factors, making smart lifestyle choices and partnering with your Scripps physician, you can help prevent heart disease.

 The most common heart disease risk factors for men and women are:

 - High cholesterol

 - Overweight or obese